arez/arez/docs/accessing_primitives.md

 For most applications, most of the time, this is sufficient.
 Very occasionally it is useful to get access to the underlying primitives.
-This could mean getting access to the {@api_url: Observable} instance for an {@api_url: annotations.Observable} property, getting access to the {@api_url: ComputedValue} instance for a {@api_url: annotations.Computed} property etc. The primary reason that these primitives need to be exposed are to enable integration with framework specific DevTools although conceivably there are other valid use cases.
+This could mean getting access to the {@api_url: Observable} instance for an {@api_url: annotations.Observable} property, getting access to the {@api_url: ComputedValue} instance for a {@api_url: annotations.Computed} property etc. It could also be accessing information about the component such as the component name or the components type name.
+The primary reason that these primitives need to be exposed are to enable integration with framework specific DevTools although conceivably there are other valid use cases.

 Accessing these these primitives is made possible through the user of the `@*Ref` annotations.
 The `@*Ref`